Cube-OS/cubeOS/docs/obc-docs/mbm2/working-with-the-mbm2.rst

 is available from Pumpkin and is a useful document for learning what each of the hardware components are and how they are connected.

-Kubos Documentation
+CubeOS Documentation
 ~~~~~~~~~~~~~~~~~~~

--  :doc:`../../tutorials/first-obc-project` - Basic tutorial for creating your first KubOS project
+-  :doc:`../../tutorials/first-obc-project` - Basic tutorial for creating your first CubeOS project
--  :doc:`../../ecosystem/linux-docs/using-kubos-linux` - General guide for interacting with Kubos Linux
+-  :doc:`../../ecosystem/linux-docs/using-cubeos-linux` - General guide for interacting with CubeOS Linux
--  :doc:`../../deep-dive/klb/kubos-linux-on-mbm2` - Steps to build Kubos Linux for the Pumpkin MBM2
+-  :doc:`../../deep-dive/klb/cubeos-linux-on-mbm2` - Steps to build CubeOS Linux for the Pumpkin MBM2
--  :doc:`installing-linux-mbm2` - Steps to install Kubos Linux
+-  :doc:`installing-linux-mbm2` - Steps to install CubeOS Linux

 Status LEDs
 -----------

 There are four LEDs present on the Pumpkin MBM2 which give some indication of what state
 the board is in.
-When there is only one blinking LED, the board is running Kubos Linux and
+When there is only one blinking LED, the board is running CubeOS Linux and
 the system is currently idle.
 The LEDs will blink in correspondence with CPU and MMC activity.
 If all LEDs are solid, then the system has reached some kind of locked error state.